DimitarTashkov/GoceTransportApp/README.md

 My app offers intuitive design for transport companies, seeking advertisement and digital availability within the app.
 Business representatives can manage their organization bus lines, routes, schedules, drivers, vehicles and tickets they use to operate.
 This app should aid the accessibility to information about transport service in Goce Delchev and nearby villages.
 Users can reassure themselves about changes in bus schedules and routes online, without the need of contacting company individuals.
 It should help citizens to akcnowledge with bus working hours better.
 ## Features

-- Feature 1: A brief explanation of the first feature
+- Feature 1: Explore all existing routes, provided by organizations
-- Feature 2: A brief explanation of the second feature
+- Feature 2: Explore all existing schedules, provided by organizations
-- Feature 3: A brief explanation of the third feature
+- Feature 3: Explore all existing organizations
-- Add more features as needed...
+- Feature 4: Purchase tickets for routes
+- Feature 5: Create organizations
+- Feature 6: Manage organizations's routes, schedules, vehicles, tickets, drivers
+- Feature 7: Create essentials for organizations (routes, schedules, vehicles, etc...)
+- Feature 8: Full control over own organizations and their resources

 ## Installation